telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 [Learn more on how to work with compare groups here...]({%slug fe-compare-sessions%}#adding-sessions-to-the-compare-groups)

-### Adding New Rules
+### Commenting

-You can use a captured session entry to quickly mock client or server behavior.
-For similar cases, you can use the session URL alongside the [**Rules** tab]({%slug modify-traffic-get-started%}).
-Creating rules allows you to test complex scenarios and various mock responses.

-To add a new rule:
+To add comments on single or multiple sessions, use the **Comment** context menu option.

-1. Select the desired session entry and right-click to open the context menu.
-Select **Add New Rule**.
+1. Select the sessions, open the context menu, and click the **Comment** option, which can be accessed with the keyboard by pressing `M`.

-1. A new rule is automatically created.
-The rule will use the URL from the selected session entry and, by default, will apply the initial response through the **Manual Response** action option.
+1. A **Comment** dialog appears.
+Enter the comment and click **Ok**.

+1. The text is added to the comment field for the selected sessions.

+Saved and shared sessions will contain the added comments.

 ### Bypassing the Proxy